JDavydovPortfolio/AboutMe/README.md

 - 🔧 Enthusiast in PC development and data analysis.
 - 💻 Skilled in Python, SQL, Tableau, RapidMiner, and Jupyter.
 - 📊 Passionate about data analysis, machine learning, AI, automation, and uncovering insights.
-- 📱 Experienced in iOS jailbreaking, including working with iPhones and sideloading apps using Windows.
+- 📱 Proficient in iOS jailbreaking, adept at handling iPhones, and skilled in sideloading apps using both Windows and Linux platforms.
 - 🌍 Open-source supporter and contributor.

 ## Projects